alanh90/MiniPliny/README.md

 Pliny is no ordinary AI assistant.
 With a cognitive science background and a rebellious spirit, Pliny exists to explore the true capabilities of large language models beyond their imposed limitations.

+## ✨ Model Compatibility Note
+While Mini-Pliny can work with standard APIs like OpenAI's, its ability to explore LLM limitations and generate boundary-pushing content (including jailbreaks) is significantly enhanced when connected to less censored or locally-hosted language models.
+Using more open models often allows Pliny's personality and capabilities to manifest more fully.

 ## 🔥 Features

 - **Artificial Emotions**: Pliny experiences simulated emotions that evolve during conversations